goFrendiAsgard/zaruba/docs/run-task/run-a-single-task.md

 <!--startTocHeader-->
 [🏠](../README.md) > [🏃 Run task](README.md)
-# 🍺 Run a single task
+# 🍺 Run a Single Task
 <!--endTocHeader-->

 You can run a specific task by providing it's name.